csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

 ### Admin sends news:
 Administrators can send the news to target users using the filters including ages, genders, types of cancer, types of treatment, and types of medication.
 For example, administrators can send news about the latest lung cancer treatment to users with lung cancer aged 20-50.

 ## Instructions
- * Clear instructions for how to use the application from the end-user's perspective
- * How do you access it?
-Are accounts pre-created or does a user register?
-Where do you start? etc.
- * Provide clear steps for using each feature described above
- * This section is critical to testing your application and must be done carefully and thoughtfully

  Note: The pictures here are just for reference.
 The actual website may be (slightly) different from those pictures.